 The National Conference on Undergraduate Research (NCUR) is the largest conference on undergraduate research in the country.
 Each year, approximately 4,000 undergraduates from all over the country present their scholarship as posters, oral presentations, performances, and works of art.
 It is a great opportunity for students to present their research and network with other undergraduate researchers.
 In addition, there are graduate school and career fairs at the conference.
-This year, NCUR will be held at the University of Memphis April 6-8, 2017.
+KSU hosted this conference in 2019.

 Frequently Asked Questions (FAQs)

 How will abstracts be evaluated during the pre-approval stage?

 NCUR has guidelines on how to write abstracts here (note that the guidelines differ depending on the discipline).
 Two reviewers will be assigned to read each abstract and evaluate according to the NCUR guidelines for that discipline.

 How many people per project can be funded?

 Unfortunately, we have limited funds to support students presenting at NCUR, so we can only fund one (1) student per project, even when a team of students has contributed to the project.
 Teammates can still put on their resumes that they were contributing authors to the presentation even if they weren't able to attend the conference.
 We know this is disappointing to the teammates who would also like to present, but the location is very expensive this year, and we don't have enough funds to support an unlimited number of students.